 Simplified Issue Whole Life

-This whole life policy has a few health questions to answer but no medical exam to complete.
-If you have certain pre-existing conditions, this final expense whole life insurance policy is cheaper than guaranteed issue whole life.
+This whole life insurance policy requires a few health questions to answer but no medical exam to complete.
+If you have certain pre-existing conditions, this final expense whole life insurance policy is less expensive than guaranteed issue whole life.

 Non-Participating Whole Life

 Non-participating whole life insurance policies don't pay dividends to the policyholder.
 Dividends are the money the company has left over from collected premiums after overhead expenses and claims are paid.
-Your insurance company will set the fixed premium, death benefit and cash value when you purchase the policy, and these amounts will not change for the policy’s duration.
+Your whole life insurance company will set the fixed premium, death benefit and cash value when you purchase the policy — these amounts will not change for the policy's duration.

 Participating Whole Life

 Simply put, participating whole life insurance is the opposite of a non-participating policy.
-When the company does well in terms of investment earnings, mortality and expense costs, you'll receive dividends in cash, reduced premium payments, accumulated interest or additional paid-up insurance.
-Dividends come from a mutual life insurance provider, so seek out a mutual company if this is important to you.
+When the company performs well in terms of investment earnings, mortality and expense costs, you'll be eligible to receive dividends in the form of cash, reduced premium payments, accumulated interest or additional paid-up insurance.
+Dividends come from a mutual life insurance provider, so seek a mutual insurer if this is important.

 Indeterminate Premium Whole Life

-This type of policy is similar to non-participating whole life, except it offers adjustable premiums.
+This type of whole life insurance is similar to non-participating whole life, except it offers adjustable premiums.
 You'll be charged a premium based on the insurance company's investment earnings, mortality and expense costs.
 If those numbers change, your premium will be adjusted accordingly but will never exceed the maximum premium stated in your policy.

 Limited Payment Whole Life

 Under a limited payment policy, you can pay premiums over a shorter period but still get lifetime coverage.
 However, because you'll be making fewer payments, these amounts will be higher than you typically pay under a continuous premium plan.
-Cash value will continue to accrue even after premiums are paid up.
+Cash value will continue to accrue even after life insurance premiums are paid.

 Single Premium Whole Life